enonic/old-xp-doc/doc/developer/schema/input-types.rst

 A field for inputting multi-line text, with formatting options.

 default
-  This element specifies default value, accepts any valid html.
+  This element specifies a default value.
+The value contents can be any HTML, but tags must be correctly closed since the input type is defined inside an XML.

 Long